-FAA chief will pilot Boeing’s 737 MAX in Seattle Wednesday as ungrounding nears
+FAA chief pilots Boeing’s 737 MAX in Seattle as ungrounding nears

-Federal Aviation Administration (FAA) chief Steve Dickson on Wednesday will fulfill a promise he made just months after taking command of the regulatory agency in the midst of Boeing’s 737 MAX crisis.
+Federal Aviation Administration (FAA) chief Steve Dickson on Wednesday is fulfilling a promise he made just months after taking command of the regulatory agency in the midst of Boeing’s 737 MAX crisis.

 “I am not going to sign off on this aircraft until I fly it myself and am satisfied I would put my own family on it without a second thought,” Dickson told FAA employees last November.

+Shortly before 9 a.m., with the sun in the southwest reddened by a light haze from smoke that’s drifted north from the California wildfires, he took off from Boeing Field in a 737 MAX 7, the smallest model in the MAX jet family.

+After a pre-flight check walk around the airplane, Dickson had taxied out onto the runway past a giant 777X widebody test plane that dwarfed his jet.

-On Wednesday he’ll take off from Boeing Field in a high-profile test flight intended as Dickson’s personal assurance to the public that the MAX is safe following 19 months of intense scrutiny by his agency.
+His mission: a high-profile test flight intended as his personal assurance to the public that the MAX is safe following 19 months of intense scrutiny by his agency.

+The flight plan called for him to head east toward Moses Lake then return to Boeing Field in a couple of hours.

-It’s the clearest signal yet that the FAA is poised to unground the jet in late October or early November.
+Dickson’s flight is the clearest signal yet that the FAA is poised to unground the jet in late October or early November.

 The MAX was grounded worldwide in early March 2019 after the second of two fatal accidents that together killed 346 people aboard almost-new aircraft.
 A series of investigations established that the pilots on the Lion Air and Ethiopian Airlines jets struggled against a flawed flight control system on the MAX that overcame their commands.